wjgan7/cs184-final-sss/docs/proposal/proposal.md

 ## Overview

 For this project, we plan to implement various subsurface scattering models to produce realistic-looking images for translucent materials, such as skin.
-We also want to compare the different models in terms of their image quality, performance, simplicity, etc.
+We also want to compare the different models in terms of their image quality, performance, and simplicity.

 ## Problem